edbzn/dotfiles/docs/SECRETS.md

 ```

 The script will:
-- Prompt you to select SSH keys, GPG keys, or both
+- Prompt you to select SSH keys, GPG keys, shell history, or all
+- Automatically filter secrets from shell history
 - Encrypt them with your vault password
 - Save encrypted versions to `secrets/` directory